-Grade Strand Standard Code Benchmark 9 World History 20.
-Historical Sources and Evidence: Investigate a variety of historical sources by a) analyzing primary and secondary sources; b) identifying perspectives and narratives that are absent from the available sources; c) interpreting the historical context, intended audience, purpose and author's point of view of these sources.
-9.4.20.5 WH5Era 5: Revolutions, Empires and Nations (1750- 1900) Investigate and interpret multiple primary sources from the Age of Revolutions, analyzing why they were written or created, and considering what perspectives and narratives are absent from these sources.
-9 World History 20.
-Historical Sources and Evidence: Investigate a variety of historical sources by a) analyzing primary and secondary sources; b) identifying perspectives and narratives that are absent from the available sources; c) interpreting the historical context, intended audience, purpose and author's point of view of these sources.
-WH6Era 6: The New Global Era Investigate and interpret multiple primary sources about global migration and refugees from 1900 to the present.
-Use questions generated about multiple historical sources to pursue further inquiry and investigate additional sources.
-9 United States History 21.
+Grade Strand Standard Code Benchmark 9 4.
+History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-9.4.21.7 US1Era 1: Indigenous Histories Construct an argument about Indigenous history before European colonialism, using multiple sources.
-9 United States History 21.
+9.4.21.7 World History Era 6: The New Global Era (1900-Present).
+Analyze multiple and complex causes and effects of decolonization and independence movements in the 20 th and 21 st centuries.
+9 4.
+History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-9.4.21.8 US2Era 2: Settler Colonialism and Atlantic Slavery Describe the ways that indigenous peoples managed the environment before European colonialism, and examine the impact of capitalism on those forms of environmental management as well as global trade networks.
-9 United States History 21.
+9.4.21.8 U.S. History Era 1: Indigenous Histories.
+Construct an argument about Indigenous history before European colonialism, using multiple sources.
+9 4.
+History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-9.4.21.9 US3Era 3: Freedom, Unfreedom and Revolution Develop an argument based on multiple historical sources about the relationship between revolutions and/or rebellions in the Americas, including but not limited to the American Revolution and the Haitian Revolution.
+9.4.21.9 U.S. History Era 2: Settler Colonialism and Atlantic Slavery.
+Describe the ways that Indigenous peoples managed the environment before European colonialism.
+Examine the impact of capitalism on those ways of environmental management as well as global trade networks.
+9 4.
+History 21.
+Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
+9.4.21.10 U.S. History Era 3: Freedom, Unfreedom and Revolution.
+Develop an argument based on multiple historical sources about the relationship between revolutions and/or rebellions in the Americas, including but not limited to the American Revolution and the Haitian Revolution.
 Distinguish between long-term causes and triggering events in developing a historical argument.